 Shopping carts on websites require a secure payment system.
 This can be done with existing services, such as Pay Pal.
 Or, a system can be set up through a business's bank.

 Choosing what service you use depends on several factors. the primary one being what level you expect your sales to reach on-line.

 After an on-line sales site is up and running, the operating company needs to manage it.
 The amount of resources required depends on many factors.
-For a company website generating sales in the hundreds of thousands per year, this could be done with an existing staff.
-For a company generating millions in sales per year, it could require the creation of a new department with multiple employees dedicated to on-line sales.
+For a company listing a few hundred products, this could be done with a website manager, like us.
+For a company managing millions of products, it could require the creation of a new department with multiple employees dedicated to on-line sales.